Sohrab789/Image-Caption-Generator/README.md

 |   requirements.txt
 |   tokenizer.pkl
 \---resource
-        demo.gif
 ```

 ## Bug / Feature Request

 If you encounter any bugs or issues with the loan status predictor app, please let me know by opening an issue on my [GitHub repository](https://github.com/Sajid030/image-captioning/issues).
 Be sure to include the details of your query and the expected results.
 Your feedback is valuable in helping me improve the app for all users.
 Thank you for your support!

-## Future Scope

-1. **Fine-tuning**: Experiment with fine-tuning the captioning model architecture and hyperparameters for improved performance.
-2. **Dataset Expansion**: Incorporate additional datasets to increase the diversity and complexity of the trained model for example we can train the model on [Flickr30k dataset](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset).
-3. **Beam Search**: Implement beam search decoding for generating multiple captions and selecting the best one.
-4. **User Interface Enhancements**: Improve the Streamlit app's user interface and add features such as image previews and caption confidence scores.
-5. **Multilingual Captioning**: Extend the model to generate captions in multiple languages by incorporating multilingual datasets.